apple-oss-distributions/xnu/tools/lldbmacros/README.md

     File: ~/.lldbinit
     settings set target.load-script-from-symbol-file true

 Now lldb will be ready to connect over kdp-remote '\<hostname:port>' or 'gdb-remote \<hostname:port>'.
-In case using a core file please do 'file --core /path/to/corefile'
+If you need to debug a core file, you can add '--core /path/to/corefile' to your lldb command (e.g. `xcrun --sdk macosx.internal lldb --core /path/to/corefile`)

 Following are detailed steps on how to debug a panic'ed / NMI'ed machine (For the curious souls).